scaffold-eth/scaffold-eth/README.md

     }
 ```
 or

 2).
 Using the manifest approach which is showcased in the buyer-mints-nft branch:
 Here the developer edits the 'artwork.js' file and publishes it via the 'upload.js' script.
 This script uses the smae 'addToIPFS' hook that is shown in option one, the difference is this script can do a batch deploy of all your files/artwork.

+This branch introduces a third method.
+Here we allow the user to upload an image and eventually mint a NFT with that image IPFS hash.
+Here are the steps:

+✴️ Upload image to AWS bucket via API Gateway/ Lambda Function.

+(AWS Docs for uploading to s3 from client)[https://aws.amazon.com/blogs/compute/uploading-to-amazon-s3-directly-from-a-web-or-mobile-application/]

+Review section titled: 'Overview of serverless uploading to S3'.
+This is the main authentication flow for making PUT requests to an aws s3 bucket.

 # 🏄‍♂️ Quick Start